Shareholders’ Statutory Pre-emption Rights

 Under the Statutory Pre-emption scheme, the offer of shares to the existing shareholders must be served to the members and must provide a period of not less than 21 days during which the offer can be accepted and during which the offer cannot be withdrawn.

-The Statutory Pre-emption rights can be removed by the memorandum of association, the articles of association or by a special resolution of the company passed by 75% of those members voting.
+The Statutory Pre-emption rights can be removed by the memorandum and articles of association or the constitution by a special resolution of the company passed by 75% of those members voting.
 Where a resolution to this effect is to be put before a meeting of the company, in addition to the notice of the meeting, the directors must also furnish the members with a written statement explaining their reasons for the proposed departure from the Statutory Pre-emption scheme.

 Statutory pre-emption rights are not given: